-- 52. WFP will promote equity and inclusion, focusing on those furthest behind.
-This will include efforts to progress from gender sensitive to gender responsive programmes with targeted gender transformative interventions. - 53.
-The CSP will support WFP's nexus approach, including the transition from humanitarian to development work and the promotion of resilience.
-Reinforcing conflict sensitive planning and programming, WFP will ensure that humanitarian assistance is provided in a manner consistent with an eventual transition to development and that valued services are delivered in a way that reinforces social cohesion. - 54.
-WFP's approach comprises three interconnected pillars. - 55.
+- 52. The CSP aims at sustainably reducing vulnerability to food and nutrition insecurity, supporting the achievement of SDG 2, by strengthening the absorptive, adaptive and transformative capacities of vulnerable communities and the national systems intended to support them. - 53.
+WFP will promote equity and inclusion to reach the most vulnerable and marginalized groups.
+This will include efforts to progress from gender sensitive to gender responsive programmes with targeted gender transformative interventions and to include age considerations, including youth, whenever possible. - 54.
+The CSP will support WFP's nexus approach, simultaneously addressing humanitarian and development needs and the promotion of resilience.
+By reinforcing conflict sensitive planning and programming, WFP will ensure that humanitarian assistance is provided in a manner consistent with the eventual integration of development elements and that valued services are delivered in a way that reinforces social cohesion. - 55.
+WFP's approach comprises three interconnected pillars. - 56.
 Pillar 1 focuses on assisting shock and crisis-affected vulnerable people through an integrated and conflict-sensitive food and nutrition assistance package.
 This pillar includes preparedness for and response to large-scale crises and recurrent shocks more limited in scale (strategic outcome 1).
-Interventions include direct service delivery to beneficiaries and to other humanitarian actors involved in humanitarian response as well as support for coordination among the various humanitarian actors (strategic outcome 6). - 56.
-Pillar 2 relates to building the resilience of individuals, households and communities by strengthening their absorptive, adaptive and transformative capacities.
+Interventions include direct service delivery to beneficiaries and to other humanitarian actors involved in humanitarian response as well as support for coordination through the cluster system (strategic outcome 6). - 57.
+Pillar 2 relates to building the resilience of individuals, households and communities.
 The shift towards recovery and development will be addressed by working with decentralized authorities in planning, budgeting and implementation.
-This approach can also contribute to peacebuilding.
-Decentralization in terms of a transfer of responsibility to local authorities was a major part of the peace agreement and is increasingly seen as a conflict mitigation measure in other areas. - 57.
+Decentralization in terms of a transfer of responsibility to local authorities was a major part of the peace agreement and is increasingly seen as a contribution to peacebuilding. - 58.
 In line with WFP's Sahel resilience scale-up strategy, WFP aims to support lifting the most vulnerable out of extreme vulnerability and encouraging their progressive integration into broader economic and social systems.
 It will include investments in human and social capital, through school feeding (strategic outcome 2) and nutrition interventions (strategic outcome 3).
-Livelihood and value chain support (strategic outcome 4) will be a central component, strengthening financial, physical and natural capital. - 58.
+Livelihood and value chain support (strategic outcome 4) will be a central component, strengthening financial, physical and natural capital.
+WFP will integrate its interventions with those of other partners, especially the other Rome-based agencies, to reinforce community resilience. - 59.
 In more stable areas, resilience-oriented activities can be implemented concurrently with responses to shocks.
-In less stable areas, school meals and nutrition activities could be implemented where underlying services are available; other activities will generally be implemented after stability improves.

-59. The enabling pillar 3 will leverage WFP's expertise and operational capacity to help shape and institutionalize the emerging social protection system and reinforce national emergency response and preparedness systems (strategic outcome 5).
+In less stable areas, school meals and nutrition activities could be implemented where underlying services are available; other activities will generally be implemented after stability improves. - 60.
+The enabling pillar 3 will leverage WFP's expertise and operational capacity to help shape and institutionalize the emerging social protection system and reinforce national emergency response and preparedness systems (strategic outcome 5).
 In addition to SDGs 2 and 17, activities under this pillar will support SDG 1 and the broader development agenda to enable a national response of adequate scale.
 It will leverage South-South and triangular cooperation and technological innovations and invest in knowledge management and evidence generation.